sgsg9447/plugo-fe-assignment/README.md

 ## Project Description

 ### Project Introduction
-- This is a clone of an e-commerce website with an admin feature.
-The website includes functionality to create, upload, and read a products.
+- This project, titled "Plugo Korea Frontend Implementation Assignment," is a clone of an e-commerce website with an admin feature.
+- It aims to replicate the functionality of an e-commerce platform, including the ability to create, upload, and view products.

 ### Directory Structure
 ```